14 Reasons to Sue a Car Dealership

 A contract is a legally binding agreement, and when a dealership fails to uphold its end of the bargain, it constitutes a breach; this can happen if they misrepresent the condition of a vehicle, such as selling a car with undisclosed accident damage, refuse to honor a warranty, or add hidden fees that weren’t disclosed before signing.

 Fraudulent activities are serious offenses and can lead to legal action.
-Examples include bait-and-switch tactics, where a dealership advertises a vehicle at a low price but then claims it’s “unavailable” when you arrive so they can steer you towards a more expensive option, tampering with the odometer to hide the car’s actual mileage, or making false claims about financing terms or the car’s history.
+Examples include bait-and-switch tactics, where a dealership advertises a vehicle at a low price but then claims it’s “unavailable” when you arrive, so they can steer you towards a more expensive option, tampering with the odometer to hide the car’s actual mileage, or making false claims about financing terms or the car’s history.

 California’s Lemon Laws protect consumers who buy or lease defective new vehicles.
 If your car qualifies as a lemon, you could receive a replacement vehicle or a refund if the dealership can’t fix the issue after several repair attempts.
 While you might consider suing the dealership, the law usually requires you to pursue the manufacturer directly for compensation.